crs4/bbmri-it-school-tutorials/03-tutorial-rest/REST_tutorial.md

 # REST API

-In this tutorial we will see how interact with APIs
+In this tutorial you will practive how to interact with REST APIs.

 ## Building a REST API with FastAPI

-In this section we will create a REST API layer for the Database that we build in the [Data Management Tutorial](../tutorial-data-management/Data_Management_Tutorial.md)
+In this section we will create a REST API layer for the Database that we built in the [Data Management Tutorial](../02-tutorial-data-management/Data_Management_Tutorial.md)
-We will create API calls for the objects samples, participants and diagnosis that we already developed (toghether with the related databaase) during the SQLAlchemy tutorial.
+We will create API endpoints for the entities Samples, Participants and Diagnosis that we already developed (toghether with the related databaase) during the SQLAlchemy tutorial.

-The rest API is composed of several levels of services, as per MVC pattern:
+The REST API is composed of several levels of services:
-- **Controllers**: they are the entry point of the API, they receive the requests and call the services to perform the operations
+  - **Controllers**: they are the entrypoints of the API.
+They receive the requests from the client and call the services to perform the operations
-- **Services**: they contain the business logic of the application, they call the repositories to perform the operations on the database
+  - **Services**: they contain the business logic of the application.
+They call the repositories to perform the operations on the database
-- **DTOs**: they are the Data Transfer Objects, they are used to validate the data received from the API and to return the data to the client
+  - **DTOs**: they are the Data Transfer Objects, the classes used to model the bodies of the requests and the responses of the API.

+### Steps

-1. Install FastAPI and uvicorn in the virtual env of the project
+1. Install FastAPI and Uvicorn in the virtualenv of the project

    **NB: remember to activate the virtualenv with `source venv/bin/activate`**